 Next we leave you with a video of our adventure with the zip line through Selvatura Park in the Cloud Forest and the animals that we could see in the night tour of Kinkajou.
-You can subscribe to our channel here so you don’t miss the rest of the trip.
+You can see here all the videos of the whole trip.
 We have English subtitles in all our videos!

 After our stop in Río Celeste, we headed to La Fortuna.
 We wanted to see the famous La Fortuna Waterfall.
 Keep in mind that in the country it gets dark before 6:00 p.m., which means that many national parks close around 4:00 p.m. or 5:00 p.m.
 We arrived just at the end of the day, even so, there were a lot of people.
 The water was cool, ideal for hot days.
 You also have to pay about $ 18 per person to access.